enkidevs/curriculum/Web/HTML/html-structure/elements.md

 </p>
 ```

+**Note: Nested elements are very usefull and every website or document has them.**

 In HTML we also have empty elements or **void** elements.
 These elements don't have to be closed because they cannot contain content and are also automatically closed by the parser.

 The break `<br>` is one of those elements.